JanosKrizsan/Amadeus/README.md

   - RDP
   - MAC
   - IP

+Settings:<br>
+- Setting up User Data to be saved, deleted, we can add users here if we are an admin
+- Setting up operational mechanisms
+- Setting up e-mail to send to, can enforce e-mail PGP encryption

 Negatives so far:<br>
 - Will be a lot of code-deletion later, because some of the auto-generated will not be needed.
 - My design skills.

 Positives:<br>
 - Comfy editor.
 - Straightforward generated code